David Hawkins (philosopher): Later life

 With World War II over, he left Los Alamos to become an associate professor of philosophy at George Washington University, but left in 1947 to join the faculty at the University of Colorado Boulder.
 Together with Herbert A. Simon, he discovered and proved the Hawkins–Simon theorem on the "conditions for the existence of positive solution vectors for input-output matrices".
 This macroeconomic theorem helped economists better understand the interconnectedness of various sectors of an economy.
+While in Boulder, he was one of the board members of the Unitarian Universalist Church of Boulder when it incorporated in 1949.

 On December 20, 1950, Hawkins was called before the House Un-American Activities Committee.
 He testified that he had been a member of the Communist Party from 1938 to 1942.
 The testimony of Hawkins and his wife Frances was released publicly in January 1951, resulting in an outcry led by The Denver Post.
 There were calls for his dismissal, but he had tenure and, under the university's law, this could only be revoked for incompetence or moral turpitude.
 The regents took a vote, and were split evenly; the numbers went in his favor when one of them died.
 He remained at the University of Colorado until he retired in 1982, except for periods as a visiting professor at Berkeley, the University of North Carolina, Cornell University, Simon Fraser University, the University of Michigan and the University of Rome.
 He was also a fellow at the Institute for Advanced Study and the American Council of Learned Societies.

 From 1962, Hawkins increasingly took an interest in early childhood education and in improving elementary school science education.
 With his wife Frances, they established the Elementary Science Advisory Center to improve the standard of science teaching, which he directed from 1965 to 1970.
 In 1970, they founded the campus-based Mountain View Center for Environmental Education with funding from the university and the Ford Foundation, which provided advanced education for elementary school teachers.
 He was a consultant to the National Institute of Education and the National Science Foundation.
 In 1981, he received a $300,000 "genius grant" from the MacArthur Foundation.

 Hawkins died at his home in Boulder, Colorado, on February 24, 2002.
 He was survived by his wife Frances and daughter Julie.

 His papers are in the library of the University of Colorado, Boulder.
 In 2013, the University of Colorado hosted an interactive exhibit in Boulder about his life and work, Cultivate the Scientist in Every Child: The Philosophy of Frances and David Hawkins.
 Over the following five years, the exhibit travelled to Wyoming, New Mexico, Nebraska, Illinois, Wisconsin, Tennessee, Massachusetts, New Hampshire and California, before arriving in its permanent home at Boulder Journey School in Boulder.